honglux/projects_works/Projects/daniel_order/README.txt

 -----

 Click the "New User!!" when you first log into this website.
 You can either choose to be a restaurant owner or to be a customer.
 Then, open a new restaurant and edit it if you are a boss, or edit your own information and order some dishes from a restaurant when you are a customer.
 Since it's running on a server, people around the world can use this system at the same time.

+Please do not contains any space or sign's for the names.